 - Typos and grammatical errors can make your CV appear unprofessional and indicate a lack of attention to detail.

-- Using a generic template: Using a generic template can make it look like everyone else’s and can make it harder for hiring managers to see what sets you apart from other candidates.
+- Using a generic template can make it look like everyone else’s and make it harder for hiring managers to see what sets you apart from other candidates.

 - Lying or exaggerating: Misrepresenting your qualifications can get you into trouble and will likely be discovered during the hiring process.